CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 * Runs on Astro v4
 * Astro's <ViewTransitions /> integration
-* Leveraging components, props and scoped styles, as demonstrated in `/src/components/Landing.astro` for example
+* Use of components, props and scoped styles, as demonstrated in `/src/components/Landing.astro` for example
-* Leveraging Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example
+* Use of Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example
 * Decap CMS integration with  blog ready-to-go- allows your client to write blog posts
+* Astro content collections, leveraging image validation.
+This allows the use of Astro components on user-uploaded images via the CMS.
+Hello .webp and .avif!
-* Accessible dropdown menus on desktop navigation
+* Accessible dropdown menus on desktop navigation and nested pages

 This kit ships the following packages:
 * [Astro Icon](https://www.astroicon.dev/) - Astro Icon is a straightforward icon system for the Astro framework.
 * [Autoprefixer](https://www.npmjs.com/package/autoprefixer) - PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from Can I Use.
 It is recommended by Google and used in Twitter and Alibaba.
 * [LESS](https://www.npmjs.com/package/less) - Less makes a few convenient additions to the CSS language, but you can also simply write standard CSS if you wish.
-* [decap-cms-app](https://decapcms.org) - Open source content management for your Git workflow.
-Use Decap CMS with any static site generator for a faster and more flexible web project
+* [Concurrently](https://www.npmjs.com/package/concurrently) - Used to run npm commands concurrently.
+In our case, we use it to spin up the local dev environment on localhost:4321 and Decap local server on localhost:8081
 <a name="fileStructure"></a>

 ## File Structure